Fabricourt/truckersoftware/README.md

-# truckersoftware
+# testApp2
-django based trucker doftware
+my app for heroku